freakmangd/zentig_ecs/README.md

 ## Full Examples
 See full examples in the [examples folder](https://github.com/freakmangd/zentig_ecs/tree/main/examples)

-## Raylib Support
+## Framework Support
-While it is easy to get started with a raylib with just zentig_ecs, I've created a library that wraps common components and provides systems that act on those components [here](https://github.com/freakmangd/zentig_raylib).
+zentig is framework agnostic, it doesn't include any drawing capabilities.
+For that you need something like Raylib, I've created a library that wraps common Raylib components and provides systems that act on those components [here](https://github.com/freakmangd/zentig_raylib).

 That page provides installation instructions and usage examples.

-## Other Frameworks
-I encourage you to make your own wrappers for your favorite framework and send it in!
-I will link any below.